 His business is growing, and Bob needs more capital.
-He decides he needs to authorize more shares in order to attract more investors and obtain more capital so he can upgrade his computer system, buy larger office space and hire more employees.
+He decides he needs to increase authorized shares in order to attract more investors and obtain more capital so he can upgrade his computer system, buy larger office space and hire more employees.

 Since 2004, Facebook has made approximately 18 amendments to its Articles of Incorporation.
 Some of those amendments include changing the number of authorized shares and changing the name from The Facebook to Facebook.